 The shower stretcher is an aid designed to facilitate personal hygiene operations in subjects with reduced or no mobility.
-It is an increasingly widespread solution in both the healthcare and domestic settings, where the need to ensure safety, comfort and continuity of care during a delicate phase such as body care emerges.
+It is an increasingly widespread solution in both the healthcare and domestic settings, where the need to guarantee safety, comfort and continuity of care during a delicate phase such as body care emerges.

 Understanding the role of this tool means analyzing not only its technical characteristics, but also the context in which it is used.
 The management of assisted hygiene requires solutions that reduce operational risk and improve the experience for both the patient and the caregiver, making the shower stretcher a central element in the organization of spaces and procedures.

 The shower stretcher is a device designed to allow the patient to be completely washed in a lying position.
-It is mainly used for people who are not self-sufficient, bedridden or with severe mobility difficulties, offering a solution that avoids complex and potentially risky transfers.
+It is mainly used for people who are not self-sufficient, bedridden, or with severe mobility difficulties, offering a solution that avoids complex and potentially risky transfers.

 This aid stands out for its water-resistant structure and the presence of systems that allow the drainage of liquids.
 The design is aimed at ensuring stability and ease of use, fundamental characteristics in healthcare settings where every operation must be performed with precision.